UbuntuBudgie/budgie-extras/wmover/README.md

 Budgie WindoMover is an application (applet) to quickly move windows to any of the other workspaces.
 Just drag a window to the bottom of the screen and a bar will popup, representing the workspaces.
 Click on any of the numbers (or press the corresponding number on the keyboard), and the window will move to that workspace.

-Additionally, instead or alterntive to the applet, the bar can be called from a shortcut.
+Additionally, instead or as an alternative to the applet, the bar can be called from a shortcut.
 The command:
 /opt/budgie-extras/wmover/code/wmover_run -single

 ![drag](https://github.com/UbuntuBudgie/budgie-extras/blob/master/wmover/drag.png)